pingcap/docs-dm/en/usage-scenario-simple-migration.md

         ignore-dbs: ["log"]
     ```

-## Replication task configuration
+## Migration task configuration

-The complete replication task configuration is shown below.
+The complete migration task configuration is shown below.
 For more details, see [configuration explanations](task-configuration-file.md).

 ```yaml
 name: "one-tidb-secondary"